torvalds/linux/Documentation/media/uapi/v4l/vidioc-dv-timings-cap.rst

 initialize the ``pad`` field to 0, zero the reserved array of struct :ref:`v4l2_dv_timings_cap <v4l2-dv-timings-cap>` and call the ``VIDIOC_DV_TIMINGS_CAP`` ioctl on a video node and the driver will fill in the structure.

-Note that drivers may return different values after switching the video input or output.
+.. note:: Drivers may return different values after switching the video input or output.

 When implemented by the driver DV capabilities of subdevices can be queried by calling the ``VIDIOC_SUBDEV_DV_TIMINGS_CAP`` ioctl directly